E. O. Wilson

 It is a kind of Cook’s Tour through the ideas and intellectual movements of mid-century, when the world changed and the foundations of the twenty-first century were set.
 It is the history of an education by a narrator in love with learning.
 Anyone who has had an education will be entranced, for the process has never been described like this before.
 To go on the author’s personal roller coaster ride (which he describes as ‘fact loosely based on fiction’) through this turbulent time is to understand better what we came from and where we are heading, but never in the process to be preached at.
 One reader described it as ‘the thinking man’s Angela’s Ashes’ – except that it is a lot more believable, a lot more informative, and a lot funnier.

-Robin Fox has received many accolades for his previous writing (fifteen books to date.)
-The New Yorker praised Encounter with Anthropologyfor its “sympathy, wit, learning and acumen.”
+Robin Fox has received many accolades for his previous writing (nineteen books to date.)
+The New Yorker praised Encounter with Anthropology for its “sympathy, wit, learning and acumen.”
 The New York Times Book Review said his essays in The Challenge of Anthropology were “erudite, witty, irreverent, creative, cryptic at times, challenging all the time, and free of academic cant.”
 The Chicago Sun-Times praised his writing in The Red Lamp of Incest for its “effortless elegance and charm.”
 Iris Murdoch called The Violent Imagination, “A free, wild book… a beautiful, strange work.”
 Ashley Montagu praised the same work for its “wit, humor, learning and insight.”
 The Saturday Review said The Imperial Animal was “one of the most creative contributions to the social science literature.
 It is also superlative writing… an impressive tour de force.”
 Napoleon Chagnon said Fox was “rapidly becoming the conscience of anthropology.”
 The poet and critic Fred Turner said The Passionate Mind was “A book bursting with wit, courage, panache, brilliance and defiant originality.”
 The American Anthropologist praised his essays as “witty, sarcastic, large minded, philosophically informed, inventive.”
 John Mella, the editor of Light, said his poetry “recalls Auden at his best.”
 Kurt Vonnegut said: “You write like an angel.”
-His first book, Kinship and Marriage, is still in print in more than a dozen languages, forty-three years after publication, and remains the most widely read anthropology text in the world.
+His first book, Kinship and Marriage, is still in print in more than half a dozen languages, fifty years after publication, and remains one of the most widely read anthropology texts in the world.